markumed1/rock-paper-scissors-game-mini-project/README.md

 ---

 🙏 Credits

 Big thanks to [Sahand Ghavidel](https://github.com/sahandghavidel) for the original idea and source project.
 This version was made for learning and practice purposes.

 ---

+📄 License

+This project is for educational and personal use.
+The original source is credited above-please refer to [Sahand Ghavidel's repository](https://github.com/sahandghavidel) for licensing details on the template.

+---

+📫 Contact

+If you'd like to connect or collaborate, feel free to check out my [GitHub](github.com/markumed1)